PenTest-duck/SBT-Hilltop-CTF/Password Cracking/Shady/README.md

 # Shady

 We've got 2 files and 1 Eminem super-fan.
-And you've got 1 password to crack.
+Now you've got 1 password to crack.

 Hint 1: The password contains the title of an Eminem song.